Stories from the Victims

 Upon hearing the diagnosis, his mother immediately mentioned the water contamination at Camp Lejeune.
 Jason was conceived and lived on Camp LeJeune as a child.
 His father is a proud, retired, Sergeant Major in the Marine Corp.

-Since then (September of 2002) I have learned a lot about the disease and the poisonous chemicals that our military and their families were exposed to on that base.
-The fact that dry cleaning chemicals were dumped into the drinking water system is enough alone to justify a study on those exposed.
-There were many more chemicals in the water on that base and I believe because Jason was conceived there, he was affected as a fetus, as well as a young developing child while he consumed the poisons all around him in Tarawa Terrace where he lived.
-He also had a lot of the same symptoms others have reported such as cysts, ear problems, and skin disorders.
+Since that moment in September 2002, I have learned so much about the disease and the poisonous chemicals that our military and their families were exposed to on that base.
+The fact that dry cleaning chemicals were dumped into the drinking water system is enough to justify a study for those exposed.
+There were many more chemicals in the water on that base, and I believe because Jason was conceived there, he was affected as a fetus as well as a young, developing child while he consumed the poisons all around him in Tarawa Terrace where he lived.
+He also had a lot of the same symptoms others have reported, such as cysts, ear problems, and skin disorders.
 Those were the obvious signals; the tumor on his adrenal gland was not.

-My husband died October 2, 2002, just 5 weeks after his diagnosis.
-He left me, our son, Austin age 6 and daughter, Alenna age 3.
-We miss him every day—he was an extremely loving father – who absolutely adored his children.
+My husband died October 2, 2002, just five weeks after his diagnosis.
+He left me, our son Austin (age 6), and daughter Alenna (age 3).
+We miss him every day—he was an extremely loving father who absolutely adored his children.

-If Jason had been warned and monitored he may have been saved.
+If Jason had been warned and monitored, he may have been saved.
 As it was, he was a strong, seemingly healthy young man who, when he complained of back pain, doctors thought he had strained a muscle.
-The tumor was not discovered until it was 14 cm and to large to remove.
+The tumor was not discovered until it was 14 cm and too large to remove.
 The last few weeks of his life were very unpleasant and horrific for him and his family.
-These affected individuals need to be monitored—it can save their lives.
+These affected individuals need to be monitored—it could save their lives.